alohe/quicky/readme.md

 quicky init
 ```

-Prompts you to enter your GitHub credentials and basic configurations for setting up your projects.
+This command will prompt you to enter your GitHub credentials and basic configurations for setting up your projects.

 Quicky requires your GitHub access token and username to interact with your repositories.
 To create a new token, follow these steps:
 1. Visit your [GitHub Personal Access Tokens page](https://github.com/settings/tokens) and make sure to use **Tokens (classic)**.